 We have theoretical expertise in:

-- Mathematical Optimization Techniques including Network Optimization and Linear/Nonlinear Programming;
+- Mathematical Optimization Techniques including Linear/Nonlinear Programming;

 - Heuristics Optimization Techniques including Genetic Algorithms and Simulated Annealing;